anshan-XR-ROB/anshan-XR-ROB.github.io/_publications/Journal Publications.md

 * Shuang Bai, Chao Han, and **Shan An**,
  “[Recognizing Anomalies in Urban Road Scenes Through Analysing Single Images Captured by Cameras on Vehicles](https://link.springer.com/article/10.1007/s11220-018-0218-7)”,
  *Sensing and Imaging, Volume 19, Issue 1, 19 pp. 2018.
 (IF: 1.12)*.
+* Yingying Zhu, **Shan An**, Jun Yang, and Mengsun Yu,
+ “Compensation algorithm for respiration signal based on MSMSMS”,
+ *Journal of Electronic Measurement and Instrument, 2009, 23(4): 55-59.*